-3.1 [Amended and Restated Certificate of Incorporation \(incorporated by reference to Exhibit 3.1 to the Quarterly Report on Form 10-Q, filed August 9, 2022\)](#) 3.2 [Bylaws, as amended and restated \(incorporated by reference to Exhibit 3.2 to the Quarterly Current Report on Form 8-K, filed December 21, 2023\)](#) 31.1 [Principal Executive Officer Certification pursuant to Rule 13a-14\(a\) or Rule 15d-14\(a\)](#) 31.2 [Principal Financial Officer Certification pursuant to Rule 13a-14\(a\) or Rule 15d-14\(a\)](#) 32 [Principal Executive Officer and Principal Financial Officer Certification pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002](#) 101.INS [Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the XBRL document](#) 101.SCH [Inline XBRL Taxonomy Extension Schema Document](#) 101.CAL [Inline XBRL Taxonomy Extension Calculation Linkbase Document](#) 101.DEF [Inline XBRL Taxonomy Extension Definition Linkbase Document](#) 101.LAB [Inline XBRL Taxonomy Extension Label Linkbase Document](#) 101.PRE [Inline XBRL Taxonomy Extension Presentation Linkbase Document](#) 104 [The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2023 March 31, 2024, as filed with the SEC](#)
+10.1 Axon Enterprise, Inc. Amended and Restated 2022 Stock Incentive Plan, effective as of May 10, 2024 (incorporated by reference to the Definitive Proxy Statement dated April 26, 2024) 10.2 Axon Enterprise, Inc. 2024 eXponential Stock Plan, effective May 10, 2024 (incorporated by reference to the Definitive Proxy Statement dated April 26, 2024) 10.3 2024 CEO Performance Award, effective as of December 22, 2023 (incorporated by reference to the Definitive Proxy Statement dated April 26, 2024) 10.4+ Consulting Agreement by and between Axon Enterprise, Inc. and Mark Kroll, effective May 13, 2024 3.1 Amended and Restated Certificate of Incorporation (incorporated by reference to Exhibit 3.1 to the Quarterly Report on Form 10-Q, filed August 9, 2022) 3.2 Bylaws, as amended and restated (incorporated by reference to Exhibit 3.2 to the Current Report on Form 8-K, filed December 21, 2023) 31.1 Principal Executive Officer Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a) 31.2 Principal Financial Officer Certification pursuant to Rule 13a-14(a) or Rule 15d-14(a) 32 Principal Executive Officer and Principal Financial Officer Certification pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2024 June 30, 2024